ibrahim-mohd/PPIS-MDPharma/README.md

 ```
 For different pharmacophore model e.g n7, n6 or n5, one creates seperate scoring files.
 The code will go through all the ``.sdf`` file in the folder.
 The ``TPR`` and ``GRO`` files must also be provided with the ``GRO`` file being the MD frame for which the pharmacophores hits were obtained.

-#### 06. Select top hits across all models and prepare for simulation
+#### 06. Extract top hits across all models and prepare for simulation
 ```bash
 python  06_extract_top_ligands.py \
   -i $PWD/ligand_score_n6.pkl \